cyrildiagne/devart-template/project_summary.md

 #### → Scene flow

-The scenes[1] follow each other that way :
+The scenes follow each other that way :

 - Screen 1 : Act number and scene number displayed over a colored background
 - Screen 2 : Scene name and a short phrase providing the context